Save Time & Money

 Unlike traditional JOC (Job Order Contracting), ezIQC® provides access to local contractors through locally bid contracts instead of a national, blanket contract using mean estimates.
-Contracts are based on a catalog of pre-priced tasks for all types of construction, and help complete a large number of repair, renovation, and new construction projects with a single, competitively bid contract.
+Contracts are based on a catalog of pre-priced tasks for all types of construction—from repair and renovation to new construction.
+This allows for a large number of projects with a single, competitively bid contract.
 You get a choice of local contractors knowledgeable about local building laws.

 Ready to Get Started?

 You can quickly search for awarded contractors by location, construction specialty, or business name.

 Are you are interested in ezIQC, and a part of a state agency, municipality, city, township, or county within the State of Georgia?
 The Georgia Department of Administrative Services (DOAS) holds a Statewide Contract (SWC).

 ezIQC is based on reputation and relationships.
 The owner is not obligated to give the contractor more work.
 This motivates the contractor to meet and exceed expectations with quality work, completed on time.
 A 2015 Job Order Contracting industry study by the Performance Based Studies Research Group at Arizona State University found that 96% of Job Order Contracting projects were rated satisfactory by respondents.
 Almost all (99%) owner participants said they would recommend Job Order Contracting.

 These high marks derive from the time and cost saving benefits of Job Order Contracting processes, as well as greater transparency, flexibility, and efficiency than other procurement methods.
 Owners were 60% more satisfied with the Job Order Contracting process compared to design-bid-build or design-build.